Learning you have a BRCA variant: finding support and resources

 Genetic counselors are healthcare professionals who specialize in hereditary conditions and are specifically trained to help people understand their genetics in the context of personal and family history.
 They can provide both medical knowledge and emotional support.
 Speaking with a genetic counselor about your result can ensure that you have a clear understanding of what your result means for you personally.
 A genetic counselor can also help you think about different screening and prevention options, and work with other healthcare professionals to coordinate your care.

 Your healthcare provider may be able to provide you with a recommendation for a genetic counselor.
+You can also search for a provider in your area.

 Education and support from advocacy organizations